Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - you don’t have to provide your personal information

-- any personal information you provide is kept confidential
+- any personal information you provide can be confidential

 You can remain anonymous.
 However, investigations are often more successful if you provide your contact information so that an officer can follow up with you for more details.